ickk/steady_vec/README.md

 `SteadyVec` is a "`Vec`-like" datastructure that on *resize* leaves existing elements where they are, and uses the new allocation only for subsequent items.

+It uses a similar capacity-doubling strategy as `Vec`, and supports many of the same methods - `push`, `pop`, `get`, `swap`, `insert`, `remove`, `iter`, &c.

 ![diagram](diagram.svg)

 ### why?

-When a `Vec` becomes full, it *resizes*, which is a process of allocating a new vector with twice the capacity and then moving every element from the original vector into the new vector.
-Sometimes you need a growable "vector-like" thing but you can't or don't want elements to move on resize.
+When a `Vec` becomes full, it *resizes*, which is a process of allocating a new vector with twice the capacity and then *moving* every element from the original vector into the new vector.
+Sometimes you need a growable "vector-like" thing but you also need elements not to *move* on growth.

 Trade-offs:
 - It is not possible to get slices over arbitrary ranges, as the underlying